cwabbott0/lima_compiler/README.md

     make lib

 or just run "make" to build both.
+The standalone compiler will be at src/lima/limasc, and the library will be at src/lima/liblimasc.so.

 ## Windows